elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-sources-of-genetic-variation-and-how-do-they-contribute-to-adaptation.md

 url: /learn/psychology/questions/what-are-the-sources-of-genetic-variation-and-how-do-they-contribute-to-adaptation
 score: -1.0
 related_article1:
-    id: 170925
+    id: 170913
-    title: What is the role of genetic diversity in population viability and dynamics?
+    title: >-
+        What is altruism in animals and how can it be explained through Hamilton's Rule?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-genetic-diversity-in-population-viability-and-dynamics
+    url: /learn/psychology/questions/what-is-altruism-in-animals-and-how-can-it-be-explained-through-hamiltons-rule
 related_article2:
-    id: 170925
+    id: 170916
+    title: >-
-    title: What is the role of genetic diversity in population viability and dynamics?
+        Explain the principles of natural selection and genetic drift in evolutionary biology.
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-genetic-diversity-in-population-viability-and-dynamics
+    url: /learn/psychology/questions/explain-the-principles-of-natural-selection-and-genetic-drift-in-evolutionary-biology
 related_article3:
-    id: 170917
+    id: 170922
-    title: How do cooperation and competition influence the evolution of social behavior in animals?
+    title: >-
+        What are the adaptive strategies of camouflage and mimicry, and how do they benefit organisms?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-cooperation-and-competition-influence-the-evolution-of-social-behavior-in-animals
+    url: /learn/psychology/questions/what-are-the-adaptive-strategies-of-camouflage-and-mimicry-and-how-do-they-benefit-organisms
 related_article4:
-    id: 170917
+    id: 170925
-    title: How do cooperation and competition influence the evolution of social behavior in animals?
+    title: >-
+        What is the role of genetic diversity in population viability and dynamics?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-cooperation-and-competition-influence-the-evolution-of-social-behavior-in-animals
+    url: /learn/psychology/questions/what-is-the-role-of-genetic-diversity-in-population-viability-and-dynamics
 related_article5:
-    id: 170923
+    id: 170910
-    title: Differentiate between innate and learned behaviors in animals.
+    title: >-
+        How does natural selection influence behavioral traits in animals?
     subject: Psychology
-    url: /learn/psychology/questions/differentiate-between-innate-and-learned-behaviors-in-animals
+    url: /learn/psychology/questions/how-does-natural-selection-influence-behavioral-traits-in-animals
 ---

 &nbsp;